runi95/wc3-slk-edit-electron/Readme.md

 ### Linux

 You can simply download the Warcraft_III_SLK_Edit file from this repository or you can follow the steps below to build the binary file yourself.
-1. Install `https://github.com/asticode/go-astilectron-bundler` if you don't have it
-2. Run make build
+1. Install the electron bundler by running `go install github.com/asticode/go-astilectron-bundler/astilectron-bundler `
+2. Run `go get -u` to get all the dependencies for this project
+3. Run `make build` to start building
-3. Find your executable inside `output/linux-amd64/Warcraft_III_SLK_Edit`
+4. Find your executable inside `output/linux-amd64/Warcraft_III_SLK_Edit`

 ### Windows

 You can simply download the Warcraft_III_SLK_Edit.exe file from this repository or you can follow the steps below to build the executable yourself.
-1. Install `https://github.com/asticode/go-astilectron-bundler` if you don't have it
-2. Run build.bat
+1. Install the electron bundler by running `go install github.com/asticode/go-astilectron-bundler/astilectron-bundler `
+2. Run `go get -u` to get all the dependencies for this project
+3. Run `build.bat` to start building
-3. Find your executable inside `output\windows-amd64\Warcraft_III_SLK_Edit.exe`
+4. Find your executable inside `output\windows-amd64\Warcraft_III_SLK_Edit.exe`

 ## Running the editor

-If you've downloaded the binary or executable file you'll be able to run the editor right out of the box!
+If you've downloaded the executable or the binary file then everything should work out of the box.
+If you do not want to download the binaries then you can follow the steps above to compile the program yourself

 ## Advanced inputs

-You can copy and paste the disabled-inputs.json into the same folder as the binary / executable file if you want to hide rarely used inputs, when the editor is running you can show or hide the advanced inputs by clicking the :lock: and :unlock: icons at the top left corner.
+You can show or hide advanced inputs that are rarely used by clicking the :lock: and :unlock: icons at the top left corner.